tschortsch/gulp-bootlint/README.md

   * `Object` **errorLocation** - Error location in file.

 A function that will log out the lint errors to the console.
 Only use this if you want to customize how the lint errors are reported.
+If desired, this can be turned off entirely by setting `reportFn: false`.

 ### options.summaryReportFn